Fix: An Attempt Was Made to Access a Socket in a Way Forbidden by its Access Permissions

 As it turns out, the integrated Windows Firewall can also be responsible for the “an attempt was made to access a socket in a way forbidden by its access permissions” error.

 Several affected users reported that they managed to get the issue resolved after allowing the program that is displaying the error to communicate through Windows Firewall.
-This method is typically reported to be successful with users encountering the error with SQL server, but you can adapt the steps below to accommodate a different program.
+This method is typically reported to be successful with users encountering the error with an SQL server, but you can adapt the steps below to accommodate a different program.

 1. Press Windows key + R to open up a Run dialog box.
 Next, type “firewall.cpl” and press Enter to open up Windows Defender Firewall.